 - Past due payment or deadline: One day after the due date.
 You want to remind people when it's top of mind and show that you're waiting for them to take action.

-- Job interview: If an interview happens to be scheduled a few weeks out, it's best to check in the day before to make sure the time still works for everyone involved.
-If someone was supposed to contact you after a job interview, hiring managers suggest waiting until after the agreed-upon timeline to send a reminder email.
+- Job interview: If an interview is scheduled a few weeks out, it's best to check in the day before to ensure the time still works for everyone involved.
+If someone is supposed to contact you after a job interview, hiring managers suggest waiting until after the agreed-upon timeline to send a reminder email.
 Still no word?
 Wait five to seven days before hitting "send."

 Now that you know the perfect time to send each reminder email, it's time to figure out what to include so you sound friendly and get a quick reply back.

 How to Send a Friendly Reminder Email

 All friendly reminder emails should be clear, kind, and concise.
 You want to be polite enough to encourage people to take action but not so passive that people ignore your message.
 The best email reminders have five core elements.